AsaelSolorio/cookiecutter_personal/README.md

 # cookiecutter_personal
-This is my Template for DataScience Porjects
+This is my Template for DataScience Projects